 When timber is sold, it often comes with manufacturer recommendations about which maintenance products (like oils) best suit the wood.
 Check with your timber merchant to find out what products are recommended.

 Oiling is not a permanent deck maintenance solution.
 To keep your deck protected, oil will need to be reapplied periodically.
 Depending on the product you use, you should consider doing this once every 6-18 months.

 Before oiling, it is essential to have a clean deck.
 Remove all furniture, plants and decorations from the decking surface.
 If it is not possible to remove everything from the deck, place the items neatly in one corner.
 After sweeping all debris from the surface, give it a thorough clean with a product safe for use on that species of deck.

 - Decking brush/applicator

-- Cleaning rag and turpentine (to clean up any mess or spills)
+- Cleaning rag and turpentine or clean water (to clean up any mess or spills)

 Before you begin, you will want to ensure that the pigments have been properly mixed in, so give the oil a good stir.

 The best way to apply the oil is with long, continuous strokes with enough oil on the brush to soak into the wood.
 Try to run the brush/applicator along a single board without touching any of the others.
 When you have finished one row, move across the deck and start on the next, this is more important with non-water based oils to ensure a non-patchy finish